mavropalias/icon-of-com/content/blog/1cycle-learning-rate-policy/index.md

 Building on his CLR research, Smith followed up with his [paper on super-convergence](http://arxiv.org/abs/1708.07120), a phenomenon where `neural networks can be trained an order of magnitude faster than with standard training methods`.

-Super-convergence uses the CLR method, but with just one cycle (that contains two learning rate steps, one increasing and one decreasing) and a large maximum learning rate bound.
+Super-convergence uses the CLR method, but with just one cycle--which contains two learning rate steps, one increasing and one decreasing--and a large maximum learning rate bound.
 The cycle's size must be smaller than the total number of iterations/epochs.
-After the cycle is complete, for the remaining iteration/epochs learning rate should decrease even further, several orders of magnitude less than its initial value.
+After the cycle is complete, the learning rate should decrease even further for the remaining iterations/epochs, several orders of magnitude less than its initial value.
 Smith named this the `1cycle policy`.

-Concretely, in super-convergence, learning rate starts at a low value, increases to a very large value and then decreases to a value much lower than its initial one.
+Concretely, `in super-convergence, learning rate starts at a low value, increases to a very large value and then decreases to a value much lower than its initial one`.
 The effect of that learning rate movement is a very distinctive _training accuracy_ curve.
 Traditional training accuracy curves increase, then plateau as the value of learning rate changes (see blue curve, below).
 Super-convergence training accuracy curves (see red curve, below) have a dramatic initial jump (moving fast as learning rate increases), oscillate or even decline for a bit (while learning rate is very large) and then jump up again to a distinctive accuracy peak (as learning rate decreases to a very small value).

 ![](lr_vs_clr_resnet56.png 'Example of super-convergence training accuracy curve')

-Smith found that a large learning rate acts as a regularisation method.
-Hence, when using the 1cycle policy other regularisation methods (batch size, momentum, weight decay, etc) must be reduced.
+Smith found that `a large learning rate acts as a regularisation method`.
+Hence, when using the 1cycle policy, other regularisation methods (batch size, momentum, weight decay, etc) must be reduced.

 ## How Fastai implements the 1cycle policy